dktn/ch-otp-task/README.md

 7. Since master node knows all slaves I'm currently initiating slave senders with the list of nodes so they can know who to send to and how many nodes exist.
 Is it acceptable?
 Or should I additionally implement some kind of node discovery?

+8. The implementation and improvements to the solution seem to be never ending task, so the more general question is when to stop.